 The remaining health service area, encompassing other parts of Northern Virginia and the Shenandoah Valley, doesn’t currently have an active medical cannabis operator.
-That license is mired in a legal dispute between the state’s Board of Pharmacy, which regulates the commonwealth’s medical cannabis program, and cannabis company PharmaCann.
+That license is mired in a legal dispute between the state’s Board of Pharmacy, which regulates the commonwealth’s medical cannabis program, and cannabis company MedMen Enterprises.

-The board revoked PharmaCann’s conditional approval for a permit and denied its application.
-The board says that revocation occurred because PharmaCann hadn’t built a cannabis processing facility in the time allotted by the approval process.
+The board revoked the conditional approval for a permit and denied the application.
+The board says that revocation occurred because a cannabis processing facility hadn’t been built in the time allotted by the approval process.

-PharmaCann has appealed the decision and the case is currently playing out in Henrico County Circuit Court.
-If the judge were to rule against PharmaCann’s appeal, a new application process could begin, but not until the matter is fully resolved, the Board of Pharmacy spokeswoman said.
+MedMen has appealed the decision and the case is currently playing out in Henrico County Circuit Court.
+If the judge were to rule against the appeal, a new application process could begin, but not until the matter is fully resolved, the Board of Pharmacy spokeswoman said.

 Dispensaries and deliveries

 The state’s medical cannabis operators have yet to take full advantage of their potential satellite dispensary footprints, but several satellite dispensaries have opened or are in the works across the state.